Google Cloud Platform: Single NIC BIG-IP VE¶

 F5and from the results, click the image you want.

-Complete the fields.
-For the machine type, choose at least 2 vCPU and 4 GB memory.
+- For the machine type (Machine Family + Series), choose at least 2 vCPU and 4 GB memory.
 For each additional vCPU, add at least 2 GB of memory.
+Because of this requirement, the n1-highcpu instance types are NOT supported.

 The instance launches.
 Wait at least five minutes before you use SSH to connect.